aba4gamer/WrappingArea/README.md

 (If you left the three Obj_args at -1 you'll use the three axis)

 You can use SW_A to turn off the area.

-Now only works as a Cube but Sphere support it'll be added soon.